 There are many reasons for a couple not being able to conceive without resorting to medical support.
 The term infertility is applied to couples who fail to have a child after one or two years of regular and unprotected sex, which does not necessarily imply the impossibility of fertilization in the longer term.

-Most types of infertility can be treated through medical procedures or laboratory techniques, or through increased monitoring of pregnancy in a specialized environment.
+Most types of infertility treatment in Delhi can be done through medical procedures or laboratory techniques, or through increased monitoring of pregnancy in a specialized environment.

 About 10 percent of reproductive-age couples in India will have difficulty getting pregnant.
 About 30 percent of cases are due to problems in the woman, 30 percent to problems in the man and the rest to unexplained causes or multiple factors involving both partners.